-The event was part of the Institute of Engineering and Technology’s Open House Day, a collective, nationwide effort by organisations to show kids the world of engineering first-hand, with the aim of encouraging them to consider a career in STEM.
+The event was part of the Institution of Engineering and Technology’s Open House Day, a collective, nationwide effort by organisations to show kids the world of engineering first-hand, with the aim of encouraging them to consider a career in STEM.

 Children and parents visiting the station got to see the benefits that wireless technology brings to our everyday lives, as well as understanding how a tableful of necessary items can now be carried in our pockets in the form of a mobile phone.

 The Ofcom team pulled out all the stops to create varied and fun activities for the youngsters to see and get involved in.
 These included coding Micro:bits using Scratch, being a weather forecaster on amateur TV, going on treasure hunts for illegal interference, and nabbing front-row seats to the Huey and Louis show, where our drones zoomed through the sky to monitor radio frequencies.

 All of the activities were created with the aim of opening their minds and imaginations to the possibilities and opportunities that come with engineering careers.

 🎶Sun is shining,— Ofcom (@Ofcom) August 3, 2018

 The weather is sweet,